Azerbaijan–Ecuador relations

 Bilateral relations exist between the Republic of Azerbaijan and the Republic of Ecuador in the political, socio-economic, cultural and other spheres.
+Azerbaijan has a non-resident ambassador in Brasília.
+Ecuador's ambassador to Ankara, Turkey, is accredited to Azerbaijan.

 Diplomatic relations

 Diplomatic relations between Azerbaijan and Ecuador were established on March 22, 2004.

-The Extraordinary Ambassador of Ecuador to Azerbaijan is Alejandro Ortega Almeida.

 High-level visits

 In November 2010, Azerbaijan's permanent representative to the UN, Agshin Mehdiyev, paid an official visit to Ecuador.

 In October 2011, the Minister of Foreign Affairs, Trade and Integration of Ecuador, Riccardo Panigno Armando Arocan, paid an official visit to Baku.
 The Minister met with President of Azerbaijan Ilham Aliyev, Prime Minister Artur Rasizade, Chairman of the Milli Majlis Ogtay Asadov and Foreign Minister Elmar Mammadyarov.
 At the end of the meeting, the Ministries of Foreign Affairs of both countries signed an agreement of intent on cooperation.

 During the official visit of the Foreign Minister of Ecuador Maria Fernanda Espinosa to Baku in April 2018 to participate in the conference of Ministers of the Non-Aligned Movement, there were negotiations held with Ilham Aliyev.
 An agreement on cooperation in the energy sector was reached.

 In May 2019, Elkhan Polukhov paid a working visit to Ecuador.
-The Ambassador met with the President of the committee on sovereignty, integration, foreign policy and internal security of the National Assembly of Ecuador, Fernando Flores Vazquez.
+The Ambassador met with the president of the committee on sovereignty, integration, foreign policy and internal security of the National Assembly of Ecuador, Fernando Flores Vazquez.
 Prospects for bilateral cooperation were discussed.